Last Updated on July 16, 2021 by cmoarz

 Garlic scapes are a byproduct of growing garlic.
 In order for your garlic to get big and strong, We prune away the flower and flowers stem of the garlic to prevent it from lapping up all the resources.
 But did you know you can eat them?
 In fact, they are delicious.
 So instead of throwing them away, learn how to store garlic scapes for a nice snack!

-While not nearly as strong as the garlic itself, The garlic scape adds a beautiful hint of garlic to anything they are added too.
+While not nearly as strong as the garlic itself, The garlic scape adds a beautiful hint of garlic to anything they are added to.
 It’s a very light taste and smell that goes well in many dishes, such as stirfries.

 These can be preserved in a variety of different ways.
 From freezing, fridge storage, and longer-term canning and dehydration.
-Learning how to store garlic scapes is a vital skill if you want these guy’s all year round.
+Learning how to store garlic scapes is a vital skill if you want this guy’s all year round.

 Storing Garlic Scapes in the fridge to keep them fresher longer

 It should come as no surprise when you store things in the fridge they tend to last a lot longer.
 But there are some methods in which you can use to expand this timeline much further while still maintaining that just cut freshness.

 The best method is really very simple.
 Here it is:

 - Cut all the way down until the woodiness ends and fleshy-bit begins *These are compost friendly! read more bellow*